In-House Kitting using Kitting Station Orders

 • Date range (as required)

-System opens QC Selection screen.
+The system opens the QC Selection screen.

 You must mark QC for picked items using: